lfunderburk/automate-tech-post/README.md

         "id": 1,
         "link": "https://numpy.org/numpy-tutorials/content/tutorial-air-quality-analysis.html",
         "summary": "Summary: Learn to perform air quality analysis using Python and NumPy in this tutorial!
 Discover how to import necessary libraries, build and process a dataset, calculate Air Quality Index (AQI), and perform paired Student's t-test on AQIs.
-We'll focus on the change in Delhi's air quality before and during the lockdown from March to June 2020.", "social_media_post": "",
-        "error": "🌏💨 Do you know how the lockdown affected Delhi's air quality? 🌫️🧐 Dive into our latest tutorial exploring air quality analysis using Python 🐍 and NumPy 🧪!
+We'll focus on the change in Delhi's air quality before and during the lockdown from March to June 2020.", "social_media_post": "🌏💨 Do you know how the lockdown affected Delhi's air quality? 🌫️🧐 Dive into our latest tutorial exploring air quality analysis using Python 🐍 and NumPy 🧪!
 Master the art of importing libraries 📚, building and processing datasets 📊, calculating the Air Quality Index (AQI) 📈, and performing the notorious Student's t-test on the AQIs 🔬.
 Let's discover the effects of lockdown on Delhi's air quality from March to June 2020 📆.
 Unravel the truth, and #BreatheEasy! 💚🌱 #Python #NumPy #AirQuality #DataScience #Tutorial #AQI #Delhi #Lockdown #EnvironmentalAwareness 🌍"
     }
 ```